How to Stop Falling for Fake News: 8 Simple Steps to Spotting Bogus Stories

 Many — if not all — of us are prone to falling for fake news because of two kinds of biases: implicit bias and confirmation bias.

-Implicit bias refers to how we tend to group ourselves into categories.
-We trust people inside our category, and distrust people outside.
+Implicit bias refers to how we tend to trust people inside our group, and distrust people outside.
 For example:

 All of us have implicit biases.
 This is why it’s important to have people in our social circles who are members of groups that we’re not part of, as they’re better at identifying our biases.
 And we can do the same for them.